 On the first line we were connected to the

 sql_book database, as can be seen by the prompt.
 We used the

 another_database as the 'dbname' argument.

-The output on the second line is simply informing us that we have successfully connected to the database
+The output simply informs us that we have successfully connected to the database

 another_database and not

-Notice how the prompt on the third line has now changed to the name of the database we are now connected to.
+another_database to show that we are now connected to it.
 Also notice that meta-commands, unlike SQL statements, do not have to be terminated with a semi-colon.

 The pieces of connection information represented by these arguments aren't specific to the